4 Page Letter

-"4 Page Letter" is a song recorded by American singer Aaliyah for her second studio album, One in a Million (1996).
-The song was written by both Missy Elliott and Timbaland with the latter producing the song.
-"4 Page Letter" is an R&B ballad in which the protagonist is expressing feelings for her crush in the form of a letter.
-The song was released as the album's fourth single by Blackground Records and Atlantic Records on March 18, 1997.
+"4 Page Letter" is a song by American singer Aaliyah and released by Blackground Records and Atlantic Records on April 8, 1997 as the fourth single from her second studio album, One in a Million (1996).
+Written by both Missy Elliott and Timbaland and produced by the latter, the R&B ballad features the protagonist expressing feelings for her crush in the form of a titular four-page love letter.

-Upon its release, the song was met with generally positive reviews from critics, with many praising both Aaliyah's delivery and the song's production.
+Upon release, the song was met with generally positive reviews from critics, with many praising both Aaliyah's delivery and the song's production.
 In the United States, "4 Page Letter" peaked at number 12 on the R&B/Hip-Hop Airplay chart and at number 26 on the Rhythmic chart.
-Internationally, the song peaked at number 24 on the UK Singles Chart.
+Internationally, the song peaked at number 24 on the UK Singles Chart and reached number 49 in New Zealand.

+An accompanying video for "4 Page Letter" was directed by Daniel Pearl, while its storyline was created by her brother Rashad Haughton.
+The video depicts Aaliyah in a village-like setting as she secretly watches her crush.
+It received critical acclaim, with many critics comparing the video to several survival films and television shows.

 Music and lyrics

-"4 Page Letter" is an R&B "come-on" that touches, "on the ‘60s soul trope of letter-sending romance, with a distinctly modern sensibility".
-The song features layered harmonies within producers Timbaland's,"mysterious, beguiling beat."
-Also, "The beat plods and shakes a lonely maraca line across the space of 4 Page Letter".
-Vocally, "Her enunciation asks that you linger on individual words she sings, when she finally begins to, thirty-some seconds into the song".
-While lyrically, Aaliyah "expresses her affection for a dude who caught her eye" by communicating her feelings for him in the form of a love letter.
-Singing "Mama always told me to be careful who I love/And daddy always told me make sure he's right/I always had my eyes on this one particular guy/I was too shy so I decided to write", Aaliyah gets intimate about her "inner-yearning for the apple of her eye and decides to get her feelings off of her chest by penning a detailed letter, which we get a glimpse of in audio form".